sonali-bioc/GermanosProstatescRNASeq/README.md

 ## Introduction

-This github repository contains code to reproduce the analysis in our paper "Defining cellular population dynamics at single cell resolution during prostate cancer progression".
+This github repository contains code to reproduce the analysis in our upcoming paper "Defining cellular population dynamics at single cell resolution during prostate cancer progression".